mrcore5/framework/README.md

 	stdout_logfile=/var/www/mrcore5/System/storage/logs/queue.log

 And restart supervisor with `sudo service supervisor restart`.
-You can run `ps aux` to verify the worker is indeed running.
+You can run `ps aux | queue:work` to verify the worker is indeed running.

 Because I use `--daemon` mode for my workers, I like to restart them every minute.
 You'll notice a `queue:restart` cron line above.